Employers (resources for)

 This resource aims to give you essential information to be a good employer.
 It covers two areas:

 In some cases, we have provided example documents.
 In others, we have referred you to relevant sources of information.
+You can directly access the example documents in Microsoft Word format here.
 We also cover volunteers and self-employed individuals.

 We welcome your feedback on the resource.
 Contact firstname.lastname@example.org.